Southeast Asia: Religion

-majority of the Muslim population is Sunni, with very minority Shia population.
-A minority are Sufi or Ahmadiyya Muslims.

 There are approximately 190–205 million Buddhists in Southeast Asia, making it the second-largest religion in the region.
 Approximately 28 to 35% of the world's Buddhists reside in Southeast Asia.
 Buddhism is predominant in Vietnam, Thailand, Laos, Cambodia, Myanmar and Singapore, and adherents may come from Theravada or Mahayana schools.
 Ancestor worship and Confucianism are also widely practised in Vietnam and Singapore.
 Taoism and Chinese folk religions such as Mazuism are also widely practised by the overseas Chinese community in Malaysia, Singapore and Thailand.
 In certain cases, they may include Chinese or local deities in their worshipping practises such as Tua Pek Kong, Datuk Keramat and many more.

 Christianity is predominant in the Philippines, eastern Indonesia, East Malaysia, and Timor-Leste.
 The Philippines has the largest Roman Catholic population in Asia.
 Timor-Leste is also predominantly Roman Catholic due to a history of Indonesian and Portuguese rule.
 In October 2019, the number of Christians, both Catholic and Protestant, in Southeast Asia reached 156 million, of which 97 million came from the Philippines, 29 million from Indonesia, 11 million from Vietnam, and the rest from Malaysia, Myanmar, Timor-Leste, Singapore, Laos, Cambodia and Brunei.
 In addition, Eastern Orthodox Christianity can also be found in the region.
 In addition, Judaism is practised in certain countries such as in the Philippines, Singapore and Indonesia due to the presence of Jewish diaspora.
 There is a small population of Parsis in Singapore who practise Zoroastrianism, and Baháʼí is also practised by very small population in Malaysia, Vietnam, Singapore and Thailand.